AkshayAgarwal007/First-Discovery-of-Preferences/README.md

 Now this would be based on branching and what the user spends more time on.
 If he spends more time on mental math tricks based exercises he'll branch off to a particular leaning preferences set and if he spends more time on standard procedures he would branch off to another.

-* Vocabulary and getting acsustomed with using keyboard (Typing the correct spelling would make the bird drop the fruit)
+* Vocabulary and getting accustomed with the using keyboard (Typing the correct spelling would make the bird drop the fruit)

 ![Learning Preference](https://github.com/AkshayAgarwal007/First-Discovery-of-Preferences/blob/master/img/main11.png "Learning Preference")